kwsp/mcml-py/README.md

     cd [path to mcml-py]
     ```

 6. Run the MCML main program with a sample input file.
+The output will be written to text files specified in the input file.
+For the example input file, this will be `sample.mco` and `sample2.mco`.

     ```
     python main.py sample.mci